January 2022 Burkina Faso coup d'état: Aftermath

 After the coup was launched, the new junta government suspended the government, parliament, and constitution.
 National borders were shut down and the junta imposed nationwide curfew between 21:00 GMT to 05:00 GMT.
 The junta government announced they will work to organize fresh elections that will be "acceptable to everyone" without giving further details.

+The January 2022 coup occurred against a backdrop of rising jihadist violence and widespread public dissatisfaction with President Roch Marc Christian Kaboré's handling of security.
+The Economic Community of West African States (ECOWAS) and the African Union condemned the military takeover and suspended Burkina Faso’s membership until constitutional order was restored.

 The MPSR shared a hand-written resignation letter by Kaboré, which was also signed, with its authenticity being verified by Reuters.
 "In the interests of the nation, following events that took place since yesterday, I have decided to resign from my role as president of Burkina Faso," said the letter.
 A large crowd gathered in the capital Ouagadougou's national square and celebrated the coup, playing music, singing, blowing horns and dancing.
 Terrestrial television through 9 private channels were blocked amid armed attack on account of license fee sharing.

 African Union and ECOWAS suspended Burkina Faso in the aftermath of the coup.

 On 31 January, the military junta restored the constitution and appointed Paul-Henri Sandaogo Damiba as interim president.
 He was sworn in as President on 16 February.
 On 1 March 2022, a charter planning a 3-year-transition process was approved.
 The transition period should be followed by the holding of elections.
 The day after, Paul-Henri Sandaogo Damiba was invested President of Burkina Faso.

 On 4 March, the military junta appointed Albert Ouedraogo as the interim Prime Minister.
 On 6 April, the interim government announced that President Kaboré was released and allowed to go home after being held for almost three months.
 The Government Information Service (GIS - SIG in French) announced that he remains under surveillance to ensure his security.
 The information was released in an official press release and shared on social media.